Soakedcardinal/chrome/README.md

-This repository contains user style files for the Firefox Quantum 59
+This repository contains user style files for my Firefox Quantum 59 installations on Windows 10 and Ubuntu 17.11